Schima superba

 Schima superba is a species of flowering plant in the tea family Theaceae, native to subtropical areas of Vietnam, southern China, Hainan, Taiwan, and the Ryukyu Islands.
 With Pinus massoniana it often dominates forests from 100 to 800 m in elevation.
 It is used as a street tree in a number of southern Chinese cities.

 S. superba has a long history; in China, it has been described as early as in the "Classic of Mountains and Seas", and it is one of the "sacred trees" in this classic text.

 S. superba is a precious and multi-purpose tree species.

 Description

 S. superba is a large evergreen tree with a straight and strong trunk.
-Its tree height can reach 30 meters, diameter at breast height 1.2 meters.
-The leaves are leathery, oval, 7-12 cm long, often densely grown on the tip of the branches.
+Its tree height can reach 30 m, diameter at breast height 1.2 m.
+The leaves are leathery, oval, long, often densely grown on the tip of the branches.
 The flowers are white, hermaphrodite, 3 cm in diameter, often racemosely crowded on the tip of the branchlets or in the axils of the top leaves of the branches.
 The flowers are fragrant.
 The fruit is a capsule, globose or subglobose.
 The seed is flat, reniform, small and light with narrow wings, and falls easily from the husk.